Definitions of commonly used terms and document types:

 A codification of commercial law, adopted in most states, that attempts to make uniform all laws relating to commercial transaction.
-In NC UCC’s are defined under Chapter 25, Article 9 of the North Carolina General Statutes to provide a method of giving notice of a security interest in personal property to interested third parties.
+In North Carolina, Uniform Commercial Codes (UCCs) are defined under Chapter 25, Article 9 of the North Carolina General Statutes to provide a method of giving notice of a security interest in personal property to interested third parties.
 To give notice of the security interest, a financing statement must be recorded.

 A deed in which the grantor fully warrants good and clear title, and guarantees that his predecessors have no interest in the title.